coder/wsep/README.md

 - ease of debugging in the Chrome WebSocket message viewer
 - human readable headers

-Some messages may send a zero sized body.
+Some messages may omit the body.

 The overhead of the additional frame is 2 to 6 bytes.
 In high throughput cases, messages contain ~32KB of data, so this overhead is negligible.